Cloud Computing

 What I continue to find amazing is hearing comments about big data being optional.
 It’s not – that genie has already been let out of the bottle.
 There are incredible opportunities for those companies that understand and embrace the potential.
 I like to tell people that big data can be their unfair advantage in business.
 Is that really the case?
 Let’s explore that assertion and find out.

 We live in the age of the “Internet of Things.”
-Data about nearly everything is everywhere, and the tools to correlate that data to gain understanding of so many things (activities, relationships, likes and dislikes, etc.) With smart devices that enable mobile computing we have the extra dimension of location.
-And, with new technologies such as Graph Databases (based on SPARQL), graphic interfaces to analyze that data (such as Sigma), and identification technology such as Stylometry, it is getting easier than ever to identify and correlate that data.
+Data about nearly everything is everywhere, and the tools to correlate that data to gain an understanding of so many things (activities, relationships, likes and dislikes, etc.) With smart devices that enable mobile computing, we have the extra dimension of location.
+And, with new technologies such as Graph Databases (based on SPARQL), graphic interfaces to analyze that data (such as Sigma), and identification technology such as Stylometry, it is getting easier to identify and correlate that data.

 We are generating increasingly larger and larger volumes of data about everything we do and everything going on around us, and tools are evolving to make sense of that data better and faster than ever.
-Those organizations that perform the best analysis, get the answers fastest, and act on that insight quickly are more likely to win than the organizations that look at a smaller slice of the world or adopt a “wait and see” posture.
+Those organizations that perform the best analysis get the answers fastest, and act on that insight quickly are more likely to win than the organizations that look at a smaller slice of the world or adopt a “wait and see” posture.
 So, that seems like a significant advantage in my book.
-But, is it an unfair advantage?
+But is it an unfair advantage?

 Scenario 3 – Teacher / Professor: There are already sites in use to search for plagiarism in written documents, but what if you had a way to make an accurate determination about whether an original work was created by your student?
 There are people who, for a price, will do the work and write a paper for a student.
-So, what if you could not only determine that the paper was not written by your student, but also determine who the likely author was?
+So, what if you could not only determine that the paper was not written by your student but also determine who the likely author was?

 Getting Started with Big Data